Greybeard-Entertainment/pages/docs/will-ai-ever-replace-human-programmers.md

 even then, surprisingly, humans are more precise than machines about it anyway.

-How much do you trust your calculator when you punch in \(\sin
-	1000000\), to give you the right final digit?
+How much do you trust your calculator when you punch in $\sin 1000000$, to give you the right final digit?
 If the answer is *not at all*, then you have a clear understanding of floating point arithmetic.
 If you said *it might give me the right answer, up to a precision*, you have more faith in technology, and you probably